 1 Upper Hanover Street

-I am a Senior Lecturer in the School of English; my field is the History of Ideas; and the main focus of my research is the way in which language has been – and is now – conceptualised in the context of cross-cultural encounters.
+I am a Senior University Teacher in the School of English; my field is the History of Ideas; and the main focus of my research is the way in which language has been – and is now – conceptualised in the context of cross-cultural encounters.

 I use many different types of text in exploring this issue: technical linguistic works like grammars and dictionaries, philosophical writing, literary works including novels and (auto)biography, and popular material including newspaper articles and writing from the web.

 - Research interests